Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 Travel Tip #12: Use Public Transport

-You’ve probably heard how amazing Japan’s public transport is, and trust me, it lives up to the hype.
+You’ve probably heard how excellent Japan’s public transport is, and trust me, it lives up to the hype.
 To feel like you’re in the know… you’ll want to ride those trains and buses like a local.
 It’s surprisingly easy, and honestly, it’s part of the fun!

 Travel Tip #13: Experience a Japanese Onsen